-Materials that easily transfer electrons (or charge) across its surface or through its volume are called conductors and are said to have “free” electrons.
+Materials that easily transfer electrons (or charge) across their surface or through their volume are called conductors and are said to have “free” electrons.
 ESD ADV1.0 defines these as “a material that has a surface resistance of less than 1.0 × 104 ohms or volume resistance of less than 1.0 × 104 ohms”.
-Some examples of conductors are metals, carbon and the human body’s sweat layer.
+Some examples of conductors are metals, carbon, and the human body’s sweat layer.
 Grounding works effectively to remove electrostatic charges from conductors to ground.
 However, the item grounded must be conductive.

 Highly conductive materials have their limitations due to the speed at which the electrons transfer.
 If an ESD Sensitive device meets a highly conductive surface whilst exposed to an electrostatic field, a Charge Device Model (CDM) ESD Event may occur.
 This leads us to dissipative materials, which many companies will use instead of conductive, due to CDM concerns.

 The other term often used in ESD control is dissipative which is 1 x 104 4 to less than 1 x 1011 ohms and is sufficiently conductive to remove electrostatic charges when grounded.
 Electrons can flow across or through, but it is controlled by the surface resistance or volume resistance of the material.

 Conductive, dissipative, and insulative materials are all capable of tribocharging, however, only conductive and dissipative materials will allow the transfer of charge to ground or other conductors.